flyteorg/flytesnacks/cookbook/docs/ml_training.rst

 ML Training
 ################

-Understand how Machine Learning models can be trained from within Flyte, along with orchestration benefits.
+Understand how machine learning models can be trained from within Flyte, with an added advantage of orchestration benefits.

 .. panels::
     :header: text-center